furkleindustries/accelerator-core/README.md

 For each passage, your ES6 class component (extending `React.Component` or `React.PureComponent`) or functional component (of type `React.StatelessFunctionalComponent`, or React's new stateful functional component types) will be passed props automatically by the higher-order `PassageContainer` component.
 These props, defined in `IPassageProps`, are as follows:

 * `passageObject`, the object from your authored passage file.
 This is of type `IPassage`.
-* `setStoryState`, a function accepting an object of new state keys and values object as its single argument.
-This will automatically update the state and any rendered instances of it.
 * `storyState`, a copy of the story state.
 Due to the way Redux and its bindings update components, this object will always be up-to-date, relative to the actual, hidden state store, and changes to it are pointless.
 If you want to change the story state, use `setStoryState`.
+* `setStoryState`, a function accepting an object of new state keys and values object as its single argument.
+This will automatically update the state and any rendered instances of it.
+* `bookmark`, a function which produces a new rewind point in the story.
 * `dispatch`, a no-complexity wrapper of the Redux state store's `dispatch` function, allowing lower-level dispatching of Redux actions.
 This will likely not be useful unless you're doing some sort of notional reflection with the Accelerator internals, or you're authoring your own actions and have modified the default state store accordingly.

 <a name="headers-and-footers"></a>